Umberto I of Italy: Bava Beccaris massacre

 During the colonial wars in Africa, large demonstrations over the rising price of bread were held in Italy and on 7 May 1898, the city of Milan was put under military rule by General Fiorenzo Bava Beccaris, who ordered rifle-fire and artillery against the demonstrators.
 As a result, 82 people were killed according to the authorities, with opposition sources claiming that the death toll was 400 dead with 2,000 wounded.
 King Umberto sent a telegram to congratulate Bava Beccaris on the restoration of order and later decorated him with the medal of Great Official of Savoy Military Order, greatly outraging a large part of the public opinion.

 Assassination

-On the evening of 29 July 1900, Umberto was assassinated in Monza.
-The king was shot four times by the Italian-American anarchist Gaetano Bresci.
-Bresci claimed he wanted to avenge the people killed in Milan during the suppression of the riots of May 1898.

-Umberto was buried in the Pantheon in Rome, by the side of his father Victor Emmanuel II, on 9 August 1900.
-He was the last Savoy to be buried there, as his son and successor Victor Emmanuel III died in exile and was buried in Egypt until his remains were transferred to Vicoforte near Cuneo in 2017.
+On the evening of 29 July 1900, King Umberto I was shot dead by the Italian-American anarchist Gaetano Bresci while returning from a military parade in Monza.
+Bresci fired four shots that struck the king in the chest, neck and left thigh; he was arrested immediately after the attack.
+Umberto I was interred on 9 August 1900 at the Pantheon in Rome, next to his father Victor Emmanuel II.
+He was the last member of the House of Savoy to be buried there.
+His son and successor Victor Emmanuel III died in exile and was buried in Egypt until his remains were transferred to Vicoforte near Cuneo in 2017.

-American anarchist Leon F. Czolgosz claimed that the assassination of Umberto I was his inspiration to kill President William McKinley in September 1901.